“Irenaeus on Recapitulation in Christ - Latin Text with English translation”

 From Adversus Haereses (Against Heresies).

-Click here to read at earlychurchtexts.com in Latin (with dictionary links and alongside the translation given below).
-The site also gives access to textual notes and further background information.
-The English translation is from the ANF series.
+Click here to read at earlychurchtexts.com in Latin (with dictionary lookup links).
+The English translation below is from the ANF series.

 earlychurchtexts.com